-Meets basic requirements: Is thirteen (13) years of age or older at the time of application.
+Meets basic requirements: Is fourteen (14) years of age or older at the time of application.
 Is a legal resident of the fifty (50) United States or the District of Columbia Meets basic requirements?
-Is a regar resident of the lifty (30) officed States of the District of Columbia Is currently enrolled (or will enroll no later than the fall of 2025) in an accredited postsecondary institution of higher education.
+Is currently enrolled (or will enroll no later than the fall of 2028) in an accredited postsecondary institution of higher education.
 Student completed the application.
 Met deadline.
 The essay is 250 words or less.
 Yes - 3 pts No - 0 pts Criteria Does Not Meet Criteria - 0 pts Satisfactory -1 pts Good -2 pts Excellent- 3 pts Overall Organization/Grammar Essay does not make sense.
 There are many grammatical and spelling errors.
 Essay makes sense.
 Grammatical and spelling errors are distracting.
 Essay paragraph structure is hard to follow or poorly organized.
 Essay flows well.
 There are few grammatical or spelling errors.
 Essay is organized in paragraph(s), but may not be in appropriate order.
 Essay flows well.
 Essay is well organized and in complete paragraph(s) that follow the question format.
 There are no grammatical or spelling errors.
 Does the student include a plan?
 Answer is incomplete.
 Does not provide a plan.
 Provides vague examples.
 The plan discusses survival but not zombies.
 Provides an example of how the student would avoid the zombies.
 Provides a creative, detailed and specific plan to avoid the zombies and stay alive.
 Does the student explain where he or she would hide?
 Answer is incomplete.
 Does not provide an example of where the student would hide.
 Mentions hiding, but not where.
 Provides an example, but lacks details.
 Provides a creative, detailed and specific example of where the student would hide.
 Does the student include the top five things that he or she would bring in order to stay alive?
 Answer is incomplete.
 Does not provide any examples.
 Has vague ideas but does not elaborate.
 Student gives some examples but may lack detail to describe adequately how these items would help in survival.
 Provides creative, specific and detailed examples that show that the student is thoughtful about the items selected and how they will enable survival.